khesoem/java-parameter-changes-finder/README.md

 Note 1: you should have git installed.<br />
 Note 2: you may need to enter your sudo user password when the script is running.<br />
 Note 3: you need to change the script file permissions so that you can run it as a script file.<br />
+Note 4: you need Java 8 on your computer. <br />
 5- You can find the results in "parameter_adder_commits.csv" in new_dir.<br />

 The following commands show you an example of using this project:<br />